aresdevo/animaide/README.md

 Here is the summary of the changes:

 - Hopefully a large amount of bugs has been addressed.
-- Aside from the Graph editor, now it's also available in the DopeSheet, Timeline and 3D View editors.
+- Aside from the Graph editor, now it's also available in the DopeSheet, Timeline and 3D View editors.\
+  The only tool in the graph editor is curveTools.
+AnimOffset has to live in an animation area.
 - All the tools can now be found on a Menu on each of the editors.
 - You can add your own shortcuts.
 - Sliders are now called **curveTools**.
 Now use buttons instead of the pseudo sliders it used before